AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 **Description:**

 This function generates and displays several 2D plots related to antenna measurements.
-It extracts the relevant antenna data based on user-selected $\theta$, $\phi$, and frequency values.
+It extracts the relevant antenna data based on user-selected $\theta$, $\phi$, gain type, and frequency values.
 It updates four axes in the application UI to display the following plots:

 - Gain vs. Frequency at a fixed $\theta$/$\phi$ angle.
 - Gain vs. Angle ($\theta$ and $\phi$ cuts) at a fixed frequency.